 The right vaccine, in the right place, at the right time

-Project Optimize: making sure delivery systems are as innovative as the vaccines they support.
+Project Optimize works to make sure delivery systems are as innovative as the vaccines they support.
+Photo: M. Dorgabekova.

-Over the past decade, the world has invested enormous resources and energy into the development of new and lifesaving vaccines.
-Current vaccination programs save more than three million lives per year, and new vaccines that focus on diseases affecting people in the world’s poorest countries can protect millions more.
+Over the past decades, the world has invested enormous resources and energy into the development of new and lifesaving vaccines.
+Current vaccination programs save millions of lives each year, and new, affordable vaccines for diseases affecting people in the world’s poorest countries can protect millions more.

-But it’s not just about developing safe and effective vaccines.
-It’s about getting vaccines to the right place, at the right time, in the right condition.
-And that means delivery systems that are as advanced and innovative as the vaccines they support.
+But it’s not just about developing vaccines.
+It’s also about getting them to the right place, at the right time, in the right condition.
+And that requires transportation and storage systems—often called “supply chain” systems—that are as advanced and innovative as the vaccines they support.